cosmolee/rails_tutorial_programming_environment/Instructions.md

-*QUIT* terminal and open a new terminal, you should now be running the new environment.
+*CLOSE* terminal window completely and open a new terminal window, you should now be running the new environment.
 Confirm RVM loaded correctly:

     $ type rvm | head -1